 Since its formation, QSC AG (“QSC”) has been committed to good corporate governance and has viewed transparency and value-driven management as essential.
 Consequently, the Company implements nearly all recommendations set forth in the German Corporate Governance Code and adheres to them in its daily work.
 Since submitting its previous Declaration of Compliance, the Company has complied and continues to comply with the recommendations of the Government Commission “German Corporate Governance Code” in the version dated 7 February 2017, with the following exceptions:

 No agreement regarding a deductible in the D&O insurance for members of the Supervisory Board (§ 93, paragraph 2 of the German Stock Corporation Act [“AktG”])

 (Item 3.8, Paragraphs 2 and 3 of the Code)

 QSC complies with the recommendation of the German Corporate Governance Code in that the D&O insurance policy for Supervisory Board members includes a deductible of 10 percent of the respective damages per damage event.
-However, and contrary to the recommendation, the liability per year is capped at 100 percent of the fixed annual compensation of the Supervisory Board members, since QSC does not deem it appropriate for the deductible to exceed their annual compensation.
+However, and contrary to the recommendation, the liability per year is capped at 100 percent of the fixed annual remuneration of the Supervisory Board members, since QSC does not deem it appropriate for the deductible to exceed their annual remuneration.